Oath of Office for New/ Re-elected Members

 TOWN ADMINISTRATOR REPORT

-SB 297 - On Tuesday, March 4, the Senate Finance Committee and Senate Election Law and Municipal Affairs Committee held a joint public hearing on SB 297, which relates to the operations and oversight of risk management pools.
+SB 297 - the Senate Finance Committee and Senate Election Law and Municipal Affairs Committee - relates to the operations and oversight of risk management pools.
 SB 297 was introduced after the deadline to file legislation as a “late bill.”
 Pools are created by cities, towns, counties, and school districts to reduce risks and associated costs, shifting risk from an individual political subdivision to the pool.

 We are monitoring this bill closely due to its potential impact on municipal budgets and operations.
 The language of the bill only became public this week, but it contains several provisions that could potentially increase costs for cities, towns, counties, and school districts that are members of the pools: